malariagen/mgenv/README.md

 # MalariaGEN binder

 This repository contains installation scripts and environment definitions for conda and texlive, for standardising environments across the MalariaGEN resource centre team.

 ## Proposing changes

-If you want to propose changes to this repository, e.g., add or update a package in environment.yml, please submit a pull request.
+If you want to propose changes to this repository, e.g., add or update a package, please submit a pull request.
 The following commands show a typical workflow for doing this:

 - If you don't already have a local clone of the binder repo, fork the repo to your user account, then clone: